 Treatment: Condition if gets worsens consult a vet.

 Kalanchoe is a succulent perennial plant.
 The plan looks very attractive with thick succulent leaves with colorful flowers.
-The plant is not only a good indoor plant but also have medicinal value because of various glycosides, alkaloids, and steroids present in them(4).
+The plant is not only a good indoor plant but also has medicinal value because of the various glycosides, alkaloids, and steroids present in them(4).
 But if you have a cat it is better to keep this plant away from them.
-As the glycosides present in the plant when ingested causes gastrointestinal discomfort.
+As the glycosides present in the plant when ingested cause gastrointestinal discomfort.

 Treatment: Decontamination, heart and blood pressure monitoring.